evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ## exercise
 How do the writers compare on a variety of different specs?
 Can you come up with a even better program writer?
 Explore these questions by [using the synthesizer code here](https://gist.github.com/evanthebouncy/ffa855eac2caa38716b3bc8d8b62645a).

+-- evan 2022-08-12

 ## up next
-The next post cover how to automatically train a program writer using language modeling.
+The next post cover how to systematically generate programs with language models. [let's go for it](/program-synthesis-primer/generating-programs/)

--- evan 2022-08-12